National University, Bangladesh: Organization

 The school and centres organise education in colleges and improve the standard.
 The university provides bachelor's, honours and master's degrees in ten disciplines: languages, humanities, social science, commerce and business administration, physical sciences, mathematical sciences, biological science, education, law and computer technology.

-Apart from the units providing campus teaching at Board Bazar, Gazipur, the university has about 2,254 component/affiliated colleges.
+Apart from the units providing campus teaching at Board Bazar, Gazipur, the university has about 2,257 affiliated colleges.
 These colleges under its academic control cater for courses leading to Pass, Honours and master's degrees.
 The university exercises academic control over the colleges according to the National University Act 1992 mandated by the National Parliament of Bangladesh and the statutes of the university.
 It provides the curricula and syllabi, arranges admission test, gives guidelines for admission, arranges inspection, holds examination, publishes results, and awards certificates.

 The National University of Bangladesh is now the fifth largest university in the world after its 17-year history by its number of registered students at affiliated colleges.
 It is also one of the largest universities in the world by number of affiliated colleges and number of expanding subjects and courses.